-Interviewees liked the Team page, the rewards, and the feedback given in the Dashboard and notifications.
-Inversely, the many pop-ups launched in the login, the lack of leaderboards, and the small number of rewards (and the behaviors that unlock them) were identified as aspects to improve.
-They suggested that score should be based on workflow transitions (and tailored by the admin) and login pop-ups merged in a single one.
-Also, we found that the Scrum Master and the Product Owner are the same person, against what is advocated by Scrum.
+The interviewee liked the Team screen and feedback given in the dashboard and notifications.
+Conversely, the many pop-ups launched in the login, the absence of leaderboards, and the burden caused by individual check-in to Scrum meetings were identified as aspects to improve.
+He suggested that score should be based on workflow transitions (and tailored by the administrator) and login pop-ups should be merged into a single one.
+Still, this analysis lacks the perspective of other team members.
+Also, we understood that the Scrum Master and the Product Owner are the same person, against what is advocated by Scrum.

-7. Lessons Learned
+Lessons Learned